Hoho5000/monolog-jira-handler/README.md

 ## Handler configuration
-The JiraHandler has several constructor arguments:
+The JiraHandler has several constructor arguments.

+These are subject to a large amount of change going forward.

 - **`$hostname`**: The hostname of your JIRA instance without the protocol (https:// is enforced).
 - **`$username`**: The username under which the issues are created (and any other operation on the JIRA REST API is performed).
 - **`$password`**: The password to authenticate against your JIRA instance